sjjessop/omnidice/README.rst

 working in the repo then the version number does not indicate compatibility with past releases, except that the tip of the ``release`` branch is always the current (most recent) release.

+The following are not considered part of the published interface of this package, and can change without a major version number change:

+* Undocumented behaviour, including exceptions not explicitly documented.
+The new behaviour could be a different exception, or could be some other behaviour entirely (in which case it's probably a new feature).
+* Private functions (or other entities), meaning names that start with ``_`` other than dunder methods.
+* Behaviour when input constraints are violated, including type annotations.
+  You don't have to type-check your code, but in this package the annotations document input requirements.
+* The ``str()`` and ``repr()`` forms of objects.
+* The ``omnidice.expressions`` module and ``tree`` parameters.
+* Anything explicitly described as provisional.

+Other than the last point these are all different kinds of undocumented behaviour.

+Backward-incompatible changes to undocumented behaviour may come with only a patch version bump.
+Backward-incompatible changes to provisional behaviour will come with at least a minor version bump, so you can depend on provisional behaviour by pinning to ``major.minor.*``.

+Dropping support for a Python version will come with an increased ``python_requires`` constraint.
+So regardless of how you've pinned this package's version, you won't get a version that doesn't support your Python version.

+Removing support for a Python version is nevertheless considered a backward-incompatible change and therefore does bump the major version, unless that Python version has passed its
+`end of support <https://www.python.org/downloads/>`_.
+Dropping such obsolete versions is only a minor version bump.

+There is only one "release stream", and changes will not be backported to past major or minor releases.

 Compatibility
 =============